EA31337/EA31337.github.io/docs/index.md

   Professional Forex trading robot with machine learning capabilities.
 - [EA31337 Framework][ghp-ea-classes] (aka classes) -
   MQL library for writing trading robots, indicators and scripts.
+- [EA31337 Indicators Common][ghp-ea-indi-common] -
+  Collection of common indicators used by strategies.
+- [EA31337 Indicators Other][ghp-ea-indi-other] -
+  Collection of 3rd party indicators used by strategies.
 - [EA31337 Strategies][ghp-ea-strats] -
   Collection of trading strategies.
 - [EA Tester][ghp-ea-tester] -